-The Wisconsin Tuition Promise is a new initiative to ensure underserved Wisconsin students can attend any UW System university, including UWM, without paying tuition or most fees.
-The program aims to increase the number of state residents who graduate with a bachelor’s degree – especially first-generation students and those from low-to-moderate income households.
+The Milwaukee Tuition Promise aims to increase the number of Wisconsin residents who graduate with a bachelor’s degree – especially first-generation students and those from low-to-moderate income households.
 This will improve lives and help meet the state’s workforce needs.

 - Wisconsin residents as determined for tuition purposes.

-- First-time bachelor- or associate-degree seeking (includes first-time transfer).
+- First-time bachelor- or associate-degree seeking student (includes first-time transfer).

 - Must meet Standards of Academic Progress (SAP) and other Title IV eligibility requirements.

-- Must be enrolled full-time (12 or more credits per semester).
+- Must be enrolled full-time at UWM (12 or more credits per semester).

 - Must have been employed at some point during the preceding year.